enlupi/Advanced-Statistics/README.md

-# AdvancedPhysicsLab
+# Advanced Statistics

-Homework and Projects for Advanced Physics Laboratory course
+Weekly exercises for *Advanced Statistics for Physics Analysis* course, Physics of Data degree at University of Padova.